chuckgish/openplc-megaioind-rpi/README.md

 1. Backup the existing blank (for Linux) hardware driver

-'cd OpenPLC_v3/webserver/core/hardware_layers/'
+'''
+cd OpenPLC_v3/webserver/core/hardware_layers/

-'cp blank.cpp blank.cpp_backup'
+cp blank.cpp blank.cpp_backup
+'''

 2. Replace the contents of the blank.cpp file in that directory with the contents of the blank.cpp file in this repository